dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-We created a Rust structure containing our state and two methods, one manipulating that state and the other
-querying the state.
-Now we need to expose our methods to the Dusk Virtual Machine (PieCrust) so that
-it is able to "see" them and execute them when our contract is deployed.
+We created a Rust structure containing our state and two methods, one manipulating the state and the other querying the state's value.
+Now we need to expose our methods to the Dusk Virtual Machine so that it is able to "see" them and execute them after our contract is deployed.
 For this we need the following code:

 ```rust
 #[no_mangle]